mountaintofu/dotfiles/README.md

 ### Current setup (Arch Linux, XFCE4, X11):

-This is a repository to keep track of what I've done to my system.

 ![](	/../main/screenshots/Screenshot_2025-12-06_09-25-18.png)

 > Hardware: Lexar SL300 1TB (got it on sale, lol), and whatever laptop/computer I got my hands on.
 >
-> _/usr/share/themes/_ and _/usr/share/icons/_ are where to put themes and icons in.
+> ( _/usr/share/themes/_ and _/usr/share/icons/_ are where to put themes and icons in. )
 >
 > [ There are also other systems I've had on USBs and microSDs from years back (already disposed of them for storage, check ![screenshots](	/../main/screenshots/)) and a dumb one (![XFWM4-Standalone](	/../main/XFWM4-Standalone/usr)). ]

+This is a repository to keep track of what I've done to my system.
 - TNO* theme.
 - xfce4-panel, genmon scripts* (_windowTitle.sh_, _vtec.sh_, _batteryBar.sh_, _presentationMode.sh_).
 - yay + zsh + oh-my-posh (_minimal-tokyo.omp.json_*).